Ozil departure puts focus on German relations with Turkish community

 "Communication mistakes mean something happened that should never happen to migrants: They should never feel like second-class Germans," he said, adding: "Ozil's resignation is a major setback for integration efforts beyond football in our country."

+The DFB said it regretted Ozil's departure but rejected his accusations of racism, saying it had for years helped to integrate people with migrant backgrounds and would continue to do so, adding: "The DFB stands for diversity".

-A spokeswoman for Chancellor Angela Merkel said on Monday that that the majority of the roughly 3 million people with Turkish roots who live in Germany were well-integrated.
+A spokeswoman for Chancellor Angela Merkel said on Monday that most of the roughly three million people with Turkish roots living in Germany were well-integrated.

-She also said people with migrant backgrounds were welcome in Germany and added that the German chancellor valued Ozil.
+She said Germany was a "cosmopolitan country" where people with migrant backgrounds were welcome and sport played a big role in integration.
+Merkel valued Ozil as a "great" footballer.

-The row comes amid a political debate in Germany about an influx of 1.6 million migrants since mid-2014 that has seen a rise of the far right Alternative for Germany (AfD) party at the expense of traditional parties.
+The row coincides with a testy political debate in Germany about an influx of 1.6 million migrants since mid-2014 that has seen a rise of the far right Alternative for Germany (AfD) party at the expense of traditional parties.

 It also exposed differences of opinion over the country's large and well-established Turkish community.